 The third Unlimited!
 Symposium aims to explore the challenges and innovative solutions in live accessibility and bring together stakeholders to share experiences.
 We invite contributions from a wide variety of stakeholders - researchers, practitioners, technicians, funders, policy-makers, users, artists and cultural venues - to share their best practices regarding accessible theatre, ballet, hybrid performances, conferences, sports and any other live (cultural) event or type of performance that is (or should be) made accessible in any part of the world.

-The third Unlimited! conference Innovation for Access: New Interactions will be hosted by the OPEN Expertise Centre for Accessible Media and Culture and the TricS research group of the University of Antwerp on July 2nd and 3rd, 2020 at its City Campus.
+The third Unlimited! conference Innovation for Access: New Interactions will be hosted by the OPEN Expertise Centre for Accessible Media and Culture and the TricS research group of the University of Antwerp.

 The OPEN Expertise Centre for Accessible Media and Culture is responsible for hosting the Unlimited!
 Conference series.
 Meet our team: